melancholy14/elasticsearch_express/README.md

 ## How to install

 ## How to run on locally
 This step is assuming you already installed docker on your machine.
-If not, please check this link.
+If not, please check [this link](https://docs.docker.com/desktop/).
 If you did or finished installing it, you can type the below command on the root location of this repo.
-> docker-compose up
+> elasticsearch_express % docker-compose up

 ## To do